elliotperviz/cmms/md/C01_02/README.md

 <details>
 <summary>Click here for the answer</summary>
-The forces are obtained from the gradient of the potential energy and vanish at a **stationary point**.
+The forces are obtained from the gradient of the potential energy and vanish at a stationary point.
 A force-based stopping criterion ensures that the system is in mechanical equilibrium.
 By contrast, an energy-based criterion only checks for small changes in energy and provides no information about the local shape of the energy surface.
 </details>

 Type ":q" (without the "") to return to the terminal.